RajaeDev6/Reena/README.md

 Whenever i conduct a lab, renaming images so i know what goes where in report can be tedious as i have to manually check all to see whats inside, so i built this to rename images accordingly

+This currently is just a messy working version with harded image path.
+Working on clearning up code and better functionality